 The Colorado Women's Bar Association (CWBA) has created a guide to help educate employers about their obligations related to the Equal Pay for Equal Work Act.
 This new law will provide an unprecedented opportunity to close the gender pay gap and build a more equitable economy in Colorado.
 Please share!
 Download the guide here.
+Download the Colorado Department of Labor and Employment Equal Pay Transparency Rules here.

 The CWBA and The Women's Foundation of Colorado also presented an information webinar for employers in August 2020 called, "The Ins and Outs of the Equal Pay for Equal Work Act."
 A recording of the webinar is available here and resources about the Equal Pay for Equal Work Act are included below.